utxostack/ckb-bitcoin-spv/docs/Design.md

 ## Background

-A foundational knowledge of the following concepts is **required** for a better understanding of this document.
+A basic knowledge of the following concepts is **required** for a better understanding of this document.

 Below are brief explanations of each term along with links to sources for detailed learning: